What’s not a ghost – the basics

 Most people are careful when taking “ghost photos.”
 However, even the most experienced photographer can forget the basics.

-- Do not point your camera towards the sun, or so the sun can highlight something on your lens.
+Snow orb.
+Do not point your camera towards the sun, or so the sun can highlight something on your lens.
 There are devices made to prevent this, if it’s a regular problem.

 - Make certain that nothing reflects the sun towards your lens, such as a polished gravestone, a foil candy wrapper in the grass, a metal veteran’s marker, your car windows/trim, rings on your fingers if one hand is supporting the front of the camera, and so on.

 - This will sound silly, but these things can happen at the worst moments: Watch for floating milkweed or dandelion “puffs” that can look like orbs in the sunlight.
 If they appear, do not take photos until they’re gone.
-Or write down the frames that will be affected, and keep the notes with your developed photos and negatives.Do NOT think “Oh, I’ll remember that frames 12 & 13 are just milkweed thingies.”
+Or, take notes so you remember when whatever-it-was might have affected your photo.
+Do NOT think “Oh, I’ll remember that photos 5 and 6 are just milkweed thingies.”
 You won’t, three years from now when you review your photos as you’re clearing out your files.

 - Take two photos of everything, as closely together as you can, without moving an inch.
 Then, if it’s a reflection, it’ll be in both photos and the same.
 If it’s an anomaly, it’ll either move or vanish.
 Anomalies are usually static.
 They are actively moving and will be different in two consecutive photos.

 In general, it’s important to rule out normal causes for what seems to be a paranormal event.
-Experience is the best teacher and will save you hours of confusion as well as embarrassment when a simple explanation is found.
+Experience is the best teacher and will save you hours of confusion as well as embarrassment if a simple explanation is found.